wilmix2/NSTAR/README.md

 # NSTAR
 ========

-NSTAR  is  invented by  wilmix   jemin  j  in   JDollar P.L  for   DOTNET Platform
+NSTAR  is  invented by  wilmix   jemin  j focused  for remotewebapplication   in   JDollar P.L  for   DOTNET Platform.